strohs/aws-cda-notes/study-notes-JUNE2018.md

 * two approaches for creating a handler
     * load handler method directly without implementing an interface
     * implement a standard interface provided by `aws-lambda-core-library`
-* general syntax for handler is `outputType handler-name(inputType input, Context context) {...}`
+* general syntax for handler is `OutputType handler-name(InputType input, Context context) {...}`
     * in order for handler to be invoked, input data must be serializable into the data type of the input parameter
-    * inputType - can be event data published by an event source or custom input that a developer provides such as String or a custom object(must be serializable)
+    * InputType - can be event data published by an event source or custom input that a developer provides such as String or a custom object(must be serializable)
     * outputType -
         * if you plan to invoke the lambda synchronously (using `RequestResponse` invocation type) you can return the output of your function using any of the supported data types
-        * if you plan to invoke asynchronously (using the `Event` invocation type), the output type should be void
+        * if you plan to invoke asynchronously (using the `Event` invocation type), the output type should be `void`
             * Example: S3 and SNS use the `Event` invocation type
 * inputType and outputType can be:
     * Simple Java types (AWS Lambda supports the String, Integer, Boolean, Map, and List types)